carlosror/project_index/README.md

 #### [Smith Chart impedance matching tool](http://thesmithchart.appspot.com)

-  A vibrant Smith chart impedance matching tool using jQuery and HTML Canvas aids designer to match a given impedance ZL at a given frequency to a given characteristic impedance Zo.
+  A vibrant Smith chart impedance matching tool using jQuery and HTML Canvas that aids designers to match a given impedance Z<sub>L</sub> at a given frequency to a given characteristic impedance Z<sub>o</sub>.
 Computes equivalent input impedance and reflection coefficient amplitude and phase and plots on the Smith Chart.
 Can use Z, Y, or ZY Smith charts.